SoftwareAG/c8y-docs/content/apama/troubleshooting-bundle/alarms.md

 The Apama-ctrl microservice detects changes in the license file.
 To apply the latest changes, the Apama-ctrl microservice has to be restarted.
 To notify the users about the restart, the microservice raises an alarm with MINOR severity.

-It is recommended that you also check for any other alarms after the restart, just to make sure Apama-ctrl is able start with the new license.
+It is recommended that you also check for any other alarms after the restart, just to make sure Apama-ctrl is able to start with the new license.

-#### License expiry
+#### <a name="apama_licenseexpiry"></a>License expiry

 This alarm is raised when the license is about to expire.
 It is repeated seven days prior to the license expiry date.